Household Division: Composition

 In the United Kingdom, the Household Division consists of seven regiments, giving rise to the division's motto of Septem juncta in uno (Latin for 'seven joined in one').
-The Household Division is made up of the Household Cavalry, which includes the Life Guards and the Blues and Royals; as well as five regiments of foot guards, the Grenadier Guards, the Coldstream Guards, the Scots Guards, the Irish Guards, and the Welsh Guards The seven regiments that form the Household Division in the United Kingdom are the seniormost cavalry and infantry units of the regular army.
+The Household Division is made up of the Household Cavalry, which includes the Life Guards and the Blues and Royals, as well as five regiments of foot guards – the Grenadier Guards, Coldstream Guards, Scots Guards, Irish Guards and Welsh Guards.